 wmic baseboard get manufacturer, product, version

-The resulting message you get would give all the information you need regarding what motherboard you have.
+The resulting message you get will give all the information you need regarding what motherboard you have.

-Essentially, it would show you the same information as we extracted earlier from “System Information” utility.
+It would show you the same information we extracted from the “System Information” utility.

-And finally, if you want to figure out not just what motherboard you have, but also get a comprehensive and detailed look at the insides of each and every components of your PC, I recommend using CPU-Z.
+And finally, if you want to figure out not just what motherboard you have but also get a comprehensive and detailed look at the insides of every PC component, I recommend using CPU-Z.

 Simply download and run the utility.
-Once it opens, head over to the “Mainboard” tab and under the “Motherboard” section, look for the fields labelled as Manufacturer and Model.
+Once it opens, head over to the “Mainboard” tab, and under the “Motherboard” section, look for the fields labeled as Manufacturer and Model.

-While you are in there, you can also check out the rest of the tabs to learn more about CPU, RAM and Graphics Card you have.
+While in there, you can also check out the rest of the tabs to learn more about your CPU, RAM, and Graphics Card.

 Also Read: How to Check Motherboard Socket?

 If you prefer to watch the video tutorial instead, this video explains how to check the motherboard make, model, and chipset: